andyguwc/airflow-resources/docker-notes/docker.md

 -->

-- config to auto deploy to AWS
+- config to auto deploy to AWS using elastic beanstalk
     - add deploye settings
     - travis will zip up code files and put them in a S3 bucket
     - then travis will tell elastic beanstalk to deploy the new application